Condor Ferries

 • Norway

 Safety has a huge influence when females choose their solo female-friendly travel destinations.
-Travelling alone can be challenging and empowering however being safe is seen as the top priority for women.
+Traveling alone can be challenging and empowering however being safe is seen as the top priority for women.

 What stops women from traveling alone?

-• 69% said safety was their main reason for not travelling alone.
+• 69% said safety was their main reason for not traveling alone.

 • 50% were concerned about getting lost.